New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 |Chart 2: Overview of Quantitative Indicators (Set) for Three Stages and Nine Levels|

-As you can see, a set of four quantitative indicators will be applied to each level.
+As you can see, a set of four quantitative indicators are applied to each level.
 The bar raises as your level progresses.

 For instance, if you want to get to Level 6 of the Intermediate Stage, you’ll need to learn 908 syllables, 1,800 characters, 5,456 words, and 424 grammar points.
 If you want to reach Level 9 of the Advanced Stage, then you’ll have to master all 1,100 syllables, 3,000 characters, 11092 words, and 572 grammar points.